mnott/texdown/README.md

     To be even more specific, you can explicitly say which configuration file to use:

-        ./texdown.pl Dissertation -l -c Dissertation.cfg
+        ./texdown.pl Dissertation -l -c Dissertation.ini

-    This is going to look for the Dissertation.cfg configuration file, in some location (you can now give a complete path to it), and since we yet forgot again, which project to actually use, it is going to default to the Dissertation scope in that file.
+    This is going to look for the Dissertation.ini configuration file, in some location (you can now give a complete path to it), and since we yet forgot again, which project to actually use, it is going to default to the Dissertation scope in that file.